 A proportion of businesses up for sale are in some form of stress, as financial problems are often the catalyst that prompts the management to seek a sale.
 In addition to the listings here, you may consider contacting businesses via a trade association membership list, appropriate when a whole industry is in trouble i.e. estate agencies.

 Specialist intermediaries are particularly useful if they also have considerable turnaround expertise.
 If you are known to them, you will usually be treated as an important buyer prospect, particularly if you have previously demonstrated the ability to act decisively and close a transaction in an efficient and timely manner.

 Investors should be prepared to sift through many bad opportunities, and also accept that, for the good ones, there may well be a competitive bidding environment.
 If this happens, what, then, is the right price to bid?
 The "value" of a distressed company is often difficult to ascertain.
 The right price is going to be different for every bidder, because no two bidders:

-- will effect a turnaround and stabilize the business in the same manner
+will effect a turnaround and stabilise the business in the same manner

 In the current climate, where lending is drying up, the cost of capital is a key factor.
 Entrepreneurs who have large amounts of cash and do not wish to be highly leveraged are at a definite advantage at the moment.

 So buying a distressed business can often have distinct advantages over alternatives.
 Start-ups always require more investment, in time and money, than is typically budgeted for.
 Moreover, there is often little or no track record of acceptability of the product or service.
 Profitable businesses have few reasons to sell other than to generate fast cash in excess of the net present value of the anticipated stream of the future cash.
 At the moment there are many owners of profitable businesses who are holding out for stretched multiples.
 So entrepreneurs who are keen to rapidly expand their portfolio of businesses interests would be advised to take a serious look at distressed businesses.